drunkONdata/carpe_datum/README.md

 ### Modeling
 We used Imputation Methods from the impyute library
 * Mean - A benchmark to use a sensor's mean to fill in missing data
-* MICE - Multiple Imputation by Chained Equations
+* MICE - Multivariate Imputation by Chained Equations
 * Fast KNN - Does an initial mean imputation to get a working array, then fill in nulls with weighted average of the K-nearest neighbors from the working array
 * Moving Window -